merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 #### Data per page

-You may pass data to your templates (view, layout, partial, component) per view.
+You may pass data to your templates (view, layout, partial, pattern) per view.
 Put a file with the same name as the view in the folder `views/_data/` with the file extension `.json`.
 (Use the same folder structure as in `views`)